Shift operators of the Dotsenko-Fateev equation and its higher order versions: Reducible

-{$(3)$} When $r=-1,0,1,2$, the factor $[3]$ is essentially $S\!E_3$.
-Here $A0$ means the factors have no apparent singularities; refer to \textsc{Notation} in \S$\ref{GenRed}$. \end{prp} \begin{proof} Recall Remark \ref{factorSameType}.
-(1) comes from Theorem \ref{SE6A17} and the fact that by taking adjoint $A_k$ changes into $-A_k+1$.
+\begin{proof} Recall Remark \ref{factorSameType}.
+(1) comes from Theorem \ref{SE6A17} and the fact that by taking adjoint $\Delta$ changes into $-\Delta+1$.
 Proposition \ref{E6red_e9} says if $e_9=0$ then it factors as [51] and the factor [5] is $E_5$; to get (2), we have only to recall that $S\!E_6$ is the restriction of $E_6$ under the condition:

 and $S\!E_5$ is the restriction of $E_5$ under the same condition with $e_9=0$, as is stated in \S 1.1.
 (3) is due to Proposition \ref{prp1113}. \end{proof}